 Table Of Contents

-Let’s suppose, we have an application for a ticket reservation system.
-Now, every second is critical when we try to book tickets using such an application.
+Let’s suppose we have an application for a ticket reservation system.
+Every second is critical when we try to book tickets using such an application.
 This means that a bug related to user experience or a complex feature that goes beyond user standards can be quite frustrating for users.

-Hence, it’s very important that the application goes through comprehensive usability testing before its launch.
+Hence, the application must go through comprehensive usability testing before its launch.
 The best way to ensure that it caters to user’s requirements is to let the users perform the testing.
-This is exactly what we do in mobile usability testing.
+This is precisely what we do in mobile usability testing.